 4.5.1.3 Calculation of RICc for Existing-to-Existing Public Annexation

 A customer’s RICc will not be recalculated for the Existing Public that is having its Tier 1 Load reduced due to annexation.
-The Existing Public gaining Tier 1 Load as a result of the annexation will have its RICc recalculated based on the weighted average of (1) its prior-to-annexation Tier 1 Load and associated RICc, and (2) the annexed Tier 1 Load and the RICc associated with that load.
+The Existing Public gaining Tier 1 Load as a result of the annexation will have its RICc recalculated based on the weighted average of 1) its prior-to-annexation Tier 1 Load and associated RICc, and 2) the annexed Tier 1 Load and the RICc associated with that load.

 4.5.1.4 Product Switching and RICc